 Fatigue can be caused by many things.
 Two common causes are depression and trouble sleeping .
-And, for some people, fatigue is caused by anemia (a drop in red blood cells).
+For some people, fatigue is caused by anemia (a drop in red blood cells).
 Learn more about depression or anemia.

-Because chemotherapy destroys red blood cells in the body, it sometimes leads to anemia and then fatigue.
+Because chemotherapy destroys red blood cells in the body, it sometimes leads to anemia and then, fatigue.
 Sometimes, anemia can be treated by increasing iron or folate in the diet.
 Severe anemia can be treated with a blood transfusion.

-However, these drugs increase the risk of blood clots and stroke, they are not recommended for the treatment of anemia once chemotherapy ends [35-38].
-Safety analyses have raised questions about whether people with breast cancer should get erythropoietin (for more on these safety analyses, visit the FDA website).
+However, these drugs increase the risk of blood clots and stroke, and appear to shorten survival [34-37].
+So, they are not recommended for the treatment of anemia once chemotherapy ends [34-37].
+Safety studies have raised questions about whether people with breast cancer should get erythropoietin (for more on these safety analyses, visit the FDA website).